 - Percentage bequest: A bequest may be expressed as a percentage of your estate.
 Expressed in this way, your charitable intent is guaranteed regardless of whether your estate grows larger or smaller.

-- Restricted bequest: You may wish to restrict your bequests for a specific purpose or to support specific research such as, the Dr. Susan Love Visionary Circle.
+- Restricted bequest: You may wish to restrict your bequests for a specific purpose or to support specific research such as the Dr. Susan Love Visionary Circle.

-Regardless of which option you choose, it is possible to leave a portion of your estate to your loved ones, and a portion to Dr. Susan Love Foundation for Breast Cancer Research to achieve a future without breast cancer.
+Regardless of which option you choose, it is possible to leave a portion of your estate to your loved ones, and a portion to the Dr. Susan Love Foundation for Breast Cancer Research to achieve a future without breast cancer.